-1.07 SECURITY AND IDENTIFICATION
+1.8 SECURITY AND IDENTIFICATION

 - A. All costs for background investigations will be Contractor's responsibility.
 The County shall have the right to request any additional investigative background information including, but limited to, the employment record, Right-To-Know records, E-Verify system records (if the Contractor uses this service as a means to determine employment eligibility, available through www.uscis.gov), training records, payroll records, position for which hired including site location of any personnel assigned to perform the services.
 The Contractor shall furnish, in writing, such information to the extent allowed by law, prior to commencement of services.
-The County reserves the right to conduct its own investigation of any employee of the Contractor. - B. Background Checks for the contractor's staff must be approved by Orange County's

-Security team prior to working in any County facility.
-Contractors are responsible for obtaining the necessary forms for background checks for work at the Convention Center.
-All contractor's staff background checks will be sent to Crystal.Rurut@occc.net for approval.

-- C. For security purposes and to maintain privacy, please submit a FDLE Background Checks via e-mail the subject line of the email must contain the following EXEMPT - D. The Convention Center will inform the contractor of their Background Check results.
-Upon Background Check approval, the contractor's staff shall arrange an appointment with the Convention Center staff to obtain a Orange County photo ID badge.
-An affidavit of Identity form (issued by the contractor) and a State of Florida ID or Drivers License will be required. - E. Contractor's employees will not be allowed in Orange County facilities without completed and approved background investigations. - F. Work hours will be scheduled around business activity.
-Work is required to be scheduled around no show activity in section of the building project work is scheduled.
-Contractor will be required to mobilize more than once to accommodate Convention Center show schedules.
+The County reserves the right to conduct its own investigation of any employee of the Contractor. - B. A Level 1 (5 years) Background Check for the contractor's staff must be approved by Orange County's Security team prior to working in any County facility.
+Contractors are responsible for obtaining the necessary forms for background checks for work at the Convention Center. - 1.
+For security purposes and to maintain privacy when submitting FDLE Background Checks via e-mail the subject line of the email must contain the following EXEMPT. - 2.
+The Convention Center will inform the contractor of their Background Check results. - Upon Background Check approval the contractor's staff shall arrange an appointment with the Convention Center staff to obtain an Orange County photo ID badge.
+An affidavit of Identity form (issued by the contractor) and a State of Florida ID or Drivers License will be required. - C. Contractor's employees will not be allowed in Orange County facilities without completed and approved background investigations.

-1.08 OWNER OCCUPANCY
+1.9 OWNER OCCUPANCY